aws-samples/cfn101-workshop/workshop/content/10-introduction/100-workshop-duration/_index.md

 weight: 100
 ---

-## Duration
+### Workshop Duration

-> Depending on the level of your experience with CloudFormation and development, the duration of the workshop is:
+Depending on the level of your experience with CloudFormation and development, the duration of the workshop is:

 #### Prerequisites

-+ About 30 minutes to 1 hour.
+About 30 minutes to 1 hour.

 #### CFN 101 - Part 01

-+ First part will take somewhere between 2 to 3 hours.
+First part will take somewhere between 2 and 3 hours.

 #### CFN 201 - Part 02

-+ Second part will take approximately 3 hours.
+Second part will take approximately 3 hours.

-## Cost
+### Cost

 The AWS CloudFormation templates in this workshop include configuration parameters that you can customize.
 Some of these settings, such as **instance type**, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.